 -h, -help, -? print short help and current configuration

-In the beginning of the script some variables can be redefined according to the user's needs: the C compiler executable, compiler options for optimization or debugging, text editor executable.
+In the beginning of the script some variables can be redefined according to the user's needs: the C compiler executable, compiler options for optimization or debugging, and text editor executable.
+These environment variables are taken into account in various places in Blend Algebra/Blend Program plugins.

 $CIN_CC: C compiler executable (default: gcc)